 Yes, I went back to my village on May 30, 2016 to see what was left of it.
 The first floor of my house was burnt by ISIS fighters.
 There’s nothing left.
 The houses were damaged, some were burnt, sacked or demolished; and the grass is growing inside because they were uninhabited for months.
 Doors had been pierced randomly in walls to allow ISIS fighters to move quickly from one house to another.
 Our temple was destroyed as well.

 Do Kakai people want to go back to their liberated villages?

 Yes, and although some want to move somewhere else permanently, most want to go back.
 Even the people who found a job in Kalak can’t wait to go home.
 My uncle, for example, would like to go back to his house; but he was shocked by the mine explosions.
 Opening the fridge door, stepping on a piece of wood, a soda can, picking up a piece of paper… those are all simple movements that can trigger an explosion and kill you.
 As soon as we’re told that mine-clearing experts are here and that the fields are safe, the vast majority of inhabitants will go back home.

 A second issue is power.
 For now, there is no power because the generators were fueled by the city of Mossul, which is still occupied by ISIS.
 The city of Kalak has promised us that if more than 50 families resettled in their villages, it would connect them to power.
 It won’t be hard to find 50 families, so I think it won’t be a problem.
 The main issue today is the mine-clearing and getting the Kakai people to feel safe again, after the trauma they experienced with the mine explosions.

-The Brotherhood with Iraq has launched a mine-clearing operation in the Christian and Kakai villages of the Niniveh plain, including Kameron’s.
+Fraternity in Iraq has launched a mine-clearing operation in the Christian and Kakai villages of the Niniveh plain, including Kameron’s.
 Without mine-clearing there can’t be any reconstruction… Help these populations resettle in their homes!